ibm-cloud-docs/cephaas/sdsaas_block_spec.md

 Learn about obtaining an IAM token for an authenticated user or service ID in the IAM Identity Services API.
 If you first create an API key, you can use it to generate an IAM token.

 To use the API, add a valid IAM token to the HTTP Authorization request header.
 For example, `-H 'Authorization: Bearer {token}'`.

-Authorization section is not required for SDSaaS
-{: note}

 ## Auditing